mdipinto1/data-sourcing-challenge/README.md

 - **Cleaning and Exporting Data**: Cleans the merged dataset and exports it to a CSV file.

 ## Prerequisites
-To use this script, you need Python with the following libraries installed:
 - `requests`
 - `pandas`
 - `python-dotenv`

-Also, ensure you have a `.env` file with your NYT and TMDB API keys set as `NYT_API_KEY` and `TMDB_API_KEY` respectively.
+You will also need a `.env` file with your NYT and TMDB API keys.

 ## Usage
 Run the script in a Python environment.
 The script will: